Henrietta Maria Weld-Forester

 M, #29652, b.
 19 August 1860, d.
 5 May 1942

-William Warrender Mackenzie, 1st Baron Amulree was born on 19 August 1860 at Scone, Perthshire, Scotland.1 He was baptised at Scone, Perthshire, Scotland.1 He was the son of Robert Mackenzie and Jean Campbell Menzies.1 He married Lilian Bradbury, daughter of W. H. Bradbury and Laura Agnew, on 1 June 1897.1 He died on 5 May 1942 at age 81.2
+William Warrender Mackenzie, 1st Baron Amulree was born on 19 August 1860 at Scone, Perthshire, ScotlandG.1 He was the son of Robert Mackenzie and Jean Campbell Menzies.1 He was baptised at Scone, Perthshire, ScotlandG.1 He married Lilian Bradbury, daughter of William Hardwick Bradbury and Laura Agnew, on 1 June 1897.1 He died on 5 May 1942 at age 81.2

 Child of William Warrender Mackenzie, 1st Baron Amulree and Lilian Bradbury